nyan222/roman_empire_zoomcamp/README.md

   GOOGLE_LOCATION: us-west1 # Optional
 ```

 Note the name of the environment (dev) !!!
+Mage templates have 'default' env as default.

-To get Mage interface on local machine we shoul throw port from VSCode (this works, another methods not ok in my f**king network).
+To get Mage interface on local machine we should throw port from VSCode (this works, another methods not ok in my f**king network).

 In VS Code, go to the **Command Palette** (`Shift+Cmd+P`), select **Remote-SSH: Connect to Host…​**, and select your VM `roman-empire`.